Quantum Nanophotonic Interface for Tin-Vacancy Centers in Thin-Film Diamond: Extended Methods and Data

 In this section we discuss the behavior of the second emitter in the angled cavity mode.
 Due to the bandwidth of the tunable optical filter ($\sim$0.3 nm), a small contribution from a second emitter is collected during lifetime measurements for the angled cavity.
 This contribution is visible when a PL spectrum is taken of the optically filtered collection spot with long integration times (Fig.~\ref{sfig:angled_cavity_second_lifetime}a).

-When the C(D) transition is on resonance, the secondary emitter demonstrates a reduced lifetime of $8.008 \pm 0.07$ ns ($6.659 \pm 0.2$ ns).
-By extracting the amplitude fit parameters of the quadruple Lorentzian model, we determine amplitude ratios of $\zeta_C=1.022 \pm 0.002$ and $\zeta_D=1.971 \pm 0.006$.
-Given that the D transition demonstrates greater lifetime reduction than the C transition, we conclude that this secondary emitter is orthogonal in orientation to the other two SnV$^-$s of study, and therefore the angular offset between the emitter transition dipole and cavity mode is given by $\theta=45-(55+\phi)+90$.
+When the C(D) transition is on resonance, the secondary emitter demonstrates a reduced lifetime of $8.01 \pm 0.07$ ns ($6.66 \pm 0.20$ ns).
+By fitting the data to the sum of four Lorentzians and extracting the relevant amplitudes, we determine amplitude ratios of $\zeta_C=1.02 \pm 0.16$ and $\zeta_D=1.97 \pm 0.28$.
+Given that the D transition demonstrates greater lifetime reduction than the C transition, we conclude that this secondary emitter is orthogonal in orientation to the other two SnV$^-$s of study.
+Using literature values for $\eta_{\text{DW}}$ and $\eta_{\text{BR}}$, we determine Purcell factors of $F_C=1.1 \pm 0.4$ and $F_D=8.8 \pm 2.2$, for the C and D transitions, respectively.

-Accounting for this second emitter, we can once again use Eq.~\ref{eq:theta_BR} to solve for $\eta_\text{BR}$ and $\phi$.
+As performed in Subsection~\ref{sec:cavity_dipole_angle}, we can attempt to solve for $\eta_\text{BR}$ and $\delta\psi$, now taking into account this secondary emitter.
 From Fig.~\ref{sfig:angled_cavity_second_lifetime}c, we see that the three trend lines fail to fully intersect.
-This discrepancy is likely due to increased fitting errors, stemming from reduced SNR per lifetime measurement for this more weakly coupled emitter.
-Therefore, we instead minimize the averaged pairwise differences between for all trend lines, identifying the optimal value $\eta_\text{BR}=0.7815$, identical to that determined in Section~\ref{subsec:purcell}.
-Therefore, we determine that this secondary emitter demonstrates Purcell factors of $1.048 \pm 0.005$ and $8.796 \pm 0.05$, for the C and D transitions, respectively.
+This discrepancy is likely due to increased fitting errors, stemming from further reduced SNR per lifetime measurement for this more weakly coupled emitter.
+Therefore, we instead minimize the averaged pairwise differences between for all trend lines, identifying the optimal value $\eta_\text{BR}\approx0.75\pm0.06$, consistent with that determined in Section~\ref{subsec:purcell}.